 Today, I biked across the Newport mesa to Pirate Cove.
-I go there like a homing pigeon now that I’m older and more cautious about waves and the ocean’s temperament.
-The ocean is usually pretty mellow at Big Corona.
-This is by design, of course.
+I go there like a homing pigeon now that I’m older and more cautious about waves and the ocean’s temperament, which is usually pretty mellow at Big Corona, by design.
 The Army Corps of Engineers did a lot of work to calm her down back in the thirties.
-Still, the ocean always has a temperament, and today, it was a bit feisty.
+Still, the sea always has opinions, and today, they were pretty strong.

 The first thing I saw as I stepped onto the sand was a used plastic tampon.
 I see, I thought.
-The ocean is having female problems today.
+Big Corona is having female problems.
 I walked down to the shoreline.

 A grey whale was nosing around looking for food a few yards away from the end of the south jetty.
 People were standing with their hands on their hips, looking entranced but concerned.
-(Their body language seemed to suggest they were worried the whale didn’t know what it was doing.)
+(Their body language seemed to suggest they thought the whale didn’t know what it was doing.)

-Seagulls fought over the litter left on the sand.
-I walked towards the water.
-My first inkling that maybe this wasn’t the day for a swim was the layer of rocky detritus lining the littoral zone.
-Rocks and shells banged around my ankles, forming a dark line along the zone: it was as if the ocean was daring me to step into it.
-The waves were glassy green tubes with faces of just about 4 to maybe 5 feet, breaking in steady intervals.
-The waves weren’t huge, but they had a decisiveness to them that unnerved me.
+Seagulls fought each other over the beach litter as I walked towards the water.
+My first inkling that maybe this wasn’t the day for a swim was the layer of rocky detritus tumbling in the surf.
+Rocks and shells banged around my ankles: it was as if the ocean was daring me to step into it.
+The waves were glassy green tubes with faces of just about 4 to maybe 5 feet, breaking in steady intervals with a decisiveness that unnerved me.
 How you doing, mama?
-I murmured like Barry White to the ocean.
+I murmured like Barry White to the water.
 I’m just here to have fun.
 Nothing big.
 It’s your party.
 I just want in for a while.
 I went in and instantly felt the hard suck of the undertow.
 I got it.
-It wasn’t in the mood.
-It wasn’t screaming get out of my room, but neither was it inviting me in.
+Big Corona wasn’t in the mood.
+She wasn’t screaming get out of my room, but neither was she inviting me in.
 The tide was coming in and the ocean was just doing its own thing.
 I got my stuff, and proceeded to Pirate’s Cove.
 I should have just gone there first, I thought.

 Pirate Cove was derided when I was growing up as a beach for losers or babies or both.
 Cool kids didn’t swim in the bay in the sixties or seventies.
 There were some good reasons for this: the bay, even near the mouth, was nasty.
 The water quality sucked.
 Too many boats, too many damn houses, too much urban runoff with too much crap in it: too much of everything really, conspired to give Pirate Cove a dubious reputation.
 That was then.
 It is now, and has been for some time, an absolutely beautiful little beach, a little gem with smooth sand and mostly beautiful water.
 Sometimes, though, it get a little bay-y.
 Often there is plastic crap that floats in the water.
 And it has more litter than it did when I was growing up.